 In the mountains of Ladakh, a remote Buddhist community nestles in the Indian Himalayas bordering Tibet.
 Here, it would seem, exists a world untouched by the passage of time.
-The chant of monks can be heard from an ancient monastery, and in picturesque temples, Ladakh’s age-old Tibetan Buddhist way of life continues uninterrupted.
+The monks’ chant can be heard from an ancient monastery, and Ladakh’s age-old Tibetan Buddhist way of life continues uninterrupted in picturesque temples.
 Well, sort of.
-There’s also 500 Kung Fu nuns.
-But apart from that it’s business as usual.
+There are also 500 Kung Fu nuns.
+But apart from that, it’s business as usual.

-Predictably, the quaint and traditional scene is shattered by the energetic cries of young women, wearing sweatpants and trainers.
-Gathered in front of a beautiful white temple, they launch themselves into a dizzying array of exercises; stretching, jumping, kicking, and punching on the orders of nuns, dressed in traditional maroon robes modified in the style of karate uniforms.
-These are the renowned Drupka Kung Fu nuns, they are not quaint and they are not traditional.
+Predictably, the quaint and traditional scene is shattered by the energetic cries of young women wearing sweatpants and trainers.
+Gathered in front of a beautiful white temple, they launch themselves into a dizzying array of exercises; stretching, jumping, kicking, and punching on the orders of nuns dressed in traditional maroon robes modified in the style of karate uniforms.
+These are the renowned Drupka Kung Fu nuns; they are not quaint and traditional.

 “Most people think nuns just sit and pray, but we do more,” says 19-year-old Jigme Wangchuk Lhamo, one of the Kung Fu Nuns.
 She says they decided to teach self-defense after hearing about multiple cases of rape and molestation.
 “Kung Fu will make the girls stronger and more confident,” she adds.